J: Jones - Jourlin

 Transatlantic travel was something of a rarity in the 1950s, but that didn’t stop London’s physical cultural marvel, David Jons, travelling to the USA and challenging the great Lou Thesz for his world heavyweight crown.

 Although unlucky against Thesz the Londoner did go on to gain success in the United States, and held the Mid Western Heavyweight Title for some time after defeating Billy Goetz..
 Prior to his wrestling career Muscle clad Jons won the “Mr London” title, and his muscular frame added to his appeal as a wrestler.

 David was born on 5th February, 1922.
 He served in the Royal Air Force during the war.
 With such a splendid physique he was encouraged by Les Martin to take up wrestling and turned professional in 1947.

 He proved something of a sensation as soon as he turned professional, with wins over many established stars leading to the chance to challenge Bert Assirati for the heavyweight crown at Ipswich in March, 1949.

-See Lucky Gordon
+See the entry for Lucky Gordon

 We have around a dozen bouts recorded of Crawley's Joe Jordan in 1962-1963, all of them in the south for Dale Martin Promotions.
 Opponents included Ray Fury, Tug Holton and Harry Kendall.